AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Upload files/Append upload.md

 ## What to do next

--   Images can be processed after they are uploaded.
+Images can be processed after they are uploaded.
 For more information, see [IMG user guide](/intl.en-US/Developer Guide/Data Processing/Image Processing/IMG implementation modes.md).
--   Audio or video objects can be processed after they are uploaded.
-For more information, see the "Media Processing" section in [Cloud data processing](/intl.en-US/Developer Guide/Cloud data processing.md).

 **Note:** Append upload does not support upload callback.